Brauer group of moduli stack of stable parabolic $\textnormal{PGL}(r)$-bundles over a curve: introduction

-Theorem \ref{thi}(1) is proved by producing an open subscheme $U$ of $\textnormal{PN}^{\alpha}(r)$ whose complement is of codimension at least 3 such that the map $\widetilde{g}$ (\ref{mapping1}) is an isomorphism over $U$ (cf. Corollary \ref{isomorphism of brauer group for stack}).
-For Theorem \ref{thi}(2), we first assume the the parabolic weights are sufficiently small, so that there exists a forgetful map from an open subscheme $\mathcal{U}_\alpha\,\subset\, M^{\alpha}_{\xi}(r,d)$ to $M_{\xi}(r,d)$ by simply forgetting the parabolic structure.
+Theorem \ref{thi} $(1)$ is proved by producing an open subscheme $U$ of $\textnormal{PN}^{\alpha}(r)$ whose complement is of codimension at least 3 such that the map $\widetilde{g}$ defined in (\ref{mapping1}) is an isomorphism over $U$ (cf. Corollary \ref{isomorphism of brauer group for stack}).
+For Theorem \ref{thi} $(2)$, we first assume the parabolic weights are sufficiently small, so that there exists a forgetful map from an open subscheme $\mathcal{U}_\alpha\,\subset\, M^{\alpha}_{\xi}(r,d)$ to $M_{\xi}(r,d)$ by simply forgetting the parabolic structure.
 This map is an \'etale-locally trivial fibration.
 Next, we restrict our attention over a suitably chosen open subscheme of $M^{\alpha}_{\xi}(r,d)$ on which $\Gamma$ acts freely.
 Quotienting by $\Gamma$ then gives rise to a finite \'etale morphism, from which we obtain our result using the Hochschild-Serre spectral sequence corresponding to this finite \'etale map (cf. Proposition \ref{brauer group iso 1}).
-Finally, for arbitrary generic weights, we use a result of Thaddeus \cite[\S~6, 6.2]{Th02} which says that the moduli spaces with different weights are actually birational. \\ Finally, as a remark (Remark \ref{non-generic weight}), we discuss the case when the weights are not generic, and show that under the same conditions as Theorem \ref{thi}, the Brauer groups can be described for moduli of parabolic stable $PGL(r)$-bundles for those non-generic weights which belong to a single wall.
+Finally, for arbitrary generic weights, we use a result of Thaddeus \cite[\S~6, 6.2]{Th02} which says that the moduli spaces with different weights are actually birational. \\ Finally, we discuss the case when the weights are not generic, but still satisfy condition $m=1$ where $m$ is as in (\ref{gcd}).
+We show that for a non-generic weight $\gamma$ which lie on a single \textit{wall} \cite[\S~2]{BY99}, the Brauer group of the smooth locus of the corresponding moduli of parabolic stable ${\rm PGL}(r)$-bundles, namely $\Br(PN^{\gamma,sm}(r)_i)$, is isomorphic to $\textnormal{Br}(PN^{\alpha,sm}(r)_{i})$ for any generic weight $\alpha$.
+This is proved in Proposition \ref{non-generic weight proposition}.

+Let us also mention that in case when $k=\mathbb{C}$ and the curve $X=X'\otimes_{\mathbb{R}}\mathbb{C}$ for a geometrically smooth projective surve $X'$ of genus $g\geq 2$ over $\mathbb{R}$, then the Brauer group of the moduli of geometrically stable vector bundles of fixed rank and determinant has been computed in \cite{BHHS11}.
+Very recently, the Brauer group of the moduli stack (and moduli space) of geometrically stable parabolic bundles of fixed determinant over a geometrically irreducible projective curve with at most nodes as singularities has been computed in \cite{BB23}.